mhausenblas/usn-app/README.md

 **Init** First you need to initialize the USN table.

+Note that you need to do the following from USN directories as shown below, so `cd` respectively first.

-Make sure Hive service is running:
+Make sure Hive service is running from the USN batch layer directory:

+	$ pwd
+	/Users/mhausenblas2/Documents/repos/usn-app/batch-layer
 	$ hive --service hiveserver
 	Starting Hive Thrift Server
 	...

-Then, from the USN home directory, do the following:
+Then,`cd` into the parent directory of the batch layer directory and execute the following:

+	$ pwd
+	/Users/mhausenblas2/Documents/repos/usn-app
 	$ python serving-layer.py localhost INIT
+	...
-	2013-05-31T09:39:38 Initialized USN table.
+	2013-06-07T06:02:53 Initialized USN tables in serving layer.

 You can use the shell to verify if the serving layer has been initialized correctly: